This page provides an overview of the Merit Promotion process for both Competitive Service (Career) and Excepted Service positions.

 Filling a vacancy via the Excepted Service version of the Merit Promotion Process

-The Excepted Service Promotion opportunity will be posted internally and will be open to anyone in TTS.
+An Excepted Service Merit Promotion opportunity is posted internally and will be open to any Excepted Service employee in TTS.